neopsyon/bicep-versioning/README.md

     After installation of the framework, the user has the pre-set framework inside the repository.
     The framework is configured to watch the files inside the **templates/bicep/modules** The user is supposed to make a change to one of the files and use the conventional commit message to tell the framework how the version should be incremented, commit example below
-    > The user makes a change in file within templates/bicep/modules
+    > The user makes a change in a file within templates/bicep/modules
     > git add templates/bicep/modules/Microsoft.Web/appService.bicep
-    > git commit -m 'fix: lets increment the patch version'
+    > git commit -m 'fix: let's increment the patch version'

     ## How is Commitlint leveraged
     After the installation, commitlint will force the user to use conventional commit messages.